Steampunk style is based on Victorian science fiction of the mid 1800's that usually involves steam powered machines.

 Instead of using traditional light bulbs, use exposed Edison bulbs.

-You typically can't find these at a big box store, but you can get them at specialty lighting stores and online for $8 to $15 each.
+You typically can't find these at a big box store, but you can get them online.

 You can decorate your home in a steampunk style by using industrial elements, such as large gears or pulleys.